Does Love Surpass Doctrine?

 “I am not praying only on their behalf, but also on behalf of those who believe in me through their testimony, that they will all be one, just as you, Father, are in me and I am in you.
 I pray that they will be in us, so that the world will believe that you sent me.
 The glory you gave to me I have given to them, that they may be one just as we are one – I in them and you in me – that they may be completely one, so that the world will know that you sent me, and you have loved them just as you have loved me.John 17:20-23 NET

-I guess, to frame this properly, ask whether it is possible to love someone that you are not ‘unified’ with.
-In essence, unity and love are part and parcel together.
-Therefore, “does love surpass doctrine” really questions whether disunity over doctrine means that you lack love.
+I guess, to frame this properly, you must ask whether it is possible to love someone that you are not ‘unified’ with.
+I think that in the purely temporal sense, it is rare to love someone you are not in unity with.
+From a spiritual perspective, we are called ultimately to an expression of love to all, regardless of our unity with another.
+Therefore, “does love surpass doctrine” really questions whether disunity over doctrine is an indicator of the quality of your spiritual love.

 The unity of God and Jesus came from full assent and unity of purpose.
 It can’t be argued that there was unity of knowledge between God and Jesus, because Jesus was limited by his mortality.
 Suffice to say that Jesus was open to as much knowledge from God as he had capacity to receive.
 Anyone who truly seeks to serve God desires to grow in knowledge of Him to the extent of our capacity.